hitokiri-mata/katacoda-courses/kubernetes-containers/go/step5-ms-container.md

 `ccat model.go`{{execute}}

 Nothing here is more than 100 lines of code and hopefully it's clean enough for you to understand the gist of what is coded.
 This example does not include an datastore, as it's out of the scope of this scenario.
-Instead the _datastore_ is just an in memory array of _Ideas_.
+Instead, the _datastore_ is just an in-memory array of _Ideas_.
 Each Idea is a Go structure with two elements, a topic and idea text.
-The application simply lists, creates, delete and updated these ideas.
+The application simply lists, creates, delete, and updated these ideas.

 Before we get into containers, let's run the application.